eXept Software AG Logo

 return a ShortFloat with same value as the receiver.

-Raises an error if the receiver exceeds the short float range.
+Raises an error if the receiver exceeds the short float range or is non-finite.

 o generality